[ <<previous | index ]

 After this I returned to the hotel to sit and rest in the bar there for an hour or so before the airport shuttle pick up time.
 I got a table by the window, with a bit of a view of the bay, and ordered a Heineken, the only beer they had on tap.
 It came with a free bowl of nuts and soy crackers.
 I used the WiFi to message M. a bit.

 Finally it was time to go, and I collected my luggage and then waited for the shuttle.
 The lady at the luggage counter told me to wait outside five minutes before the scheduled time.
-It was cold out there, and not a peasant wait despite my coat and gloves.
+It was cold out there, and not a pleasant wait despite my coat and gloves.
 But the bus arrived on time and took me to Haneda airport with maybe a dozen other passengers.